davidkel/davidkel.github.io/docs/FabricDeveloper/writing-node-clients.md

 ## Other

 ensure localhost is set explicitly in the discovery options and ensure that the default in your application is `false` (as it's set to true by default which I consider a crazy default).
 Developers and their development environments set say an environment variable to change the default value to true themselves and will give them a better understanding of what is going on.
 It also means you don't inadvertently deploy to a real environment such as production with a flag that isn't going to work.
 The ideal situation is you set up a development environment that is more like the real world, ie use real name resolution rather than using localhost and this value will always be false for these environments.

+## servicability

+- always have log points
+- have the ability to turn on node sdk logging